 “Deep in the money” means the call option strike price is significantly below the current share price.

 Because the option contract gives you the right to buy the share way below the current price.

-With current share price at $265, this option contract gives you the right to buy 100 shares of DocuSign at $125 until Jan 19, 2024 which is more than 2 years from now.
+With the current share price at $265, this option contract gives you the right to buy 100 shares of DocuSign at $125 until Jan 19, 2024, which is more than 2 years from now.

-With deep in the money call options, the delta of these options are close to 100% which means that the option price will increase close to 1% for every 1% increase in the underlying share price.
+With deep-in-the-money call options, the delta of these options is close to 100% which means that the option price will increase close to 1% for every 1% increase in the underlying share price.

 That means for every 1% increase in the underlying share price, the option price will go up by close to 50% only.

-So, with deep in the money call options, you can participate in the upside of the underlying share price to maximum.
+So, with deep-in-the-money call options, you can participate in the upside of the underlying share price to the maximum.